der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Ad builder with the specified custom parameters.
+[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Expanded text ad builder with the customer parameters applied.

 ## <a name="withdescription~string-description~"></a>withDescription(String description)
 Sets the description of this new expanded text ad.